Arts and Sciences

 Documentation, Authenticity, Creativity/Plausibility, Workmanship, Complexity.

 Don't forget that there are also Kingdom level competitions being regularly run, and that there is a Laurel's Prize Tourney run at Festival.
 Entering your work gives you an opportunity to get valuable feedback.
-Please contact me if you have any queries or would like to know more.
+Please contact me at email@example.com if you have any queries or would like to know more.